What is the link between Paris Zoo (Parc zoologique de Paris) and the National Museum of Natural History (Muséum national d'Histoire naturelle)?

 Paris Zoo’s shop boasts a unique collection of products for all ages, including educational books and toys for little ones and souvenirs for the whole family.
 Our shop is open every day and our team will be delighted to welcome you and assist you.

-Wheelchairs can be borrowed free of charge from the Information Point, located at the entrance area.
+Wheelchairs can be borrowed free of charge on site, upon request.
 In addition, visitors must provide an identity document as a deposit.

 What birthday party options are available at the Zoo?